serenity-is/Serenity/README.md

 ## Licence

-Serenity is free and open source project with MIT licence, which also allows usage in commercial applications.
+Serenity is a free and open source project with MIT licence, which permits usage in commercial applications.

 ## Donating